mircealungu/mircea/thoughtstream.md

 Motivational lecture

-- historical consensuses that everybody believed, where everybody was onboard that later turned out that were not like that (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, no sql, etc.)
+- historical consensuses that everybody believed, where everybody was onboard that later turned out that were not like that (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, no sql, GraphQL, etc.)
 - my own excitement about UML when I was a student. believe you me, it was exciting at that time!

 Topics